YaSuei88/Machine_Learing_Heart_Disease_Classification/README.md

 # Machine_Learing_Heart_Disease_Classification - Project Overview
 This is my learning project when taking Machine Learning 0-Master course on Udemy.
-The goal of this project is to predict weather or not someone has heart disease based on their medical attributes via a Logestic Regression machine learning model.
+The goal of this project is to predict weather or not someone has heart disease based on their medical attributes via **Logestic Regression**, **KNN Classifier** and **Random Forest Classifier**  machine learning models.

 ## 1. Problem definition
 Give clinical statement of a patient, can we predict weather or not they have heart disease?